jtwig/book/engine/environment.md

 ```

 <p style="text-align: justify;">
 The example above will create an instance of EnvironmentConfiguration copying all the definitions from the default configuration.
 One can then use the builder to modify the default configuration.
-Another way to achieve the same is by using the static method <code>EnvironmentConfigurationBuilder::configuration</code>, which makes the previous code snippet equivalent to the following one.
+Another way to achieve the same is by using the static method <code>configuration</code> of <code>EnvironmentConfigurationBuilder</code>, which makes the previous code snippet equivalent to the following one.
 </p>

 ```java